the-locksmith/rcon/README.md

 kickwhat.com * myohmy.org
 ```

-Use following to ban/kick users from your server:
+Use following to ban/kick those users from your server:

 ```
 rcon -autoban